Shining a spotlight on 'The Pelvic Diaphragm'

 Julie Hammond & fiona palmer

-Shining a Spotlight on "The Pelvic Diaphragm" Live Webinar
+Shining a Spotlight on "The Pelvic Diaphragm" Webinar Recording

-Recordings will be available to view for a further two months after workshop end date.
+Recordings will be available to view for a further three months after purchase.

 Following on from their successful introduction to Balancing the Diaphragms, Julie Hammond and Fiona Palmer will be shining a spotlight on the male and female pelvis.
 Delving deep into the anatomy of the pelvis, postural assessment and the importance of the starting position of the pelvis for treatment protocol and exercises.
 Common pelvis complaints will be looked at, along with strategies using manual and movement applications.

 Julie and Fiona both have a passion for anatomy and in particular pelvic anatomy, and guarantee you will finish this workshop with a love for pelvis anatomy!

 In this 2.5 hour webinar you will receive: